fiso64/slsk-batchdl/README.md

 ```
 slsk-batchdl test.csv
 ```
 The names of the columns in the csv should be: `Artist`, `Title`, `Album`, `Length`, though alternatives can sometimes be inferred as well.
 You can use `--print tracks` before downloading to check if everything has been parsed correctly.
-Only the title column is required, but any additional info improves search results.
+Only the title or album column is required, but additional info may improve search results.

 ### Download spotify likes while skipping existing songs:
 ```